Restoration Insurance: What to do if you are involved in an auto accident

 So try to remain calm and take these steps:

-Next, perform a first-aid check on all drivers and passengers.
+Next, perform the first-aid check on all drivers and passengers.
 It is always a good idea to carry a first aid kit in your vehicle for just this reason.

 Call the police and report your location and any injuries that require emergency medical services.
 Try to do this as soon as possible and as soon as it is safe to do so.